Pacific Southwest, Region 9: Superfund

 Investigation and Cleanup Activities

 In 1998, the EPA selected the most effective and efficient method to clean up soils left behind after excavating the underground storage tanks.
-Commonly used throughout the country, soil vapor extraction removes vapors from the soil, then treats them with a thermal oxidation system.
+Commonly used throughout the country, soil vapor extraction removed vapors from the soil, then treated them with a thermal oxidizer.
 The treatment system burned the vapors as they passed through a heated system.
 The system included automatic safeguards to shut down in the event of malfunction, and it was tested to guarantee that emissions were within limits required by County, State and Federal Agencies.

+The thermal heating system worked as follows: 1) the soil gas entered a heated chamber that had temperatures exceeding 1,400 degrees F which broke down the contaminants.
 During incineration, most of the contaminants were reduced to non-toxic compounds, such as carbon dioxide and water.
 In 1998, the EPA collected weekly data on VOCs going into and coming out of the incinerator.
 The air at the fence line was sampled weekly to verify that no VOCs were leaving the site.
-EPA turned off the system later in 1998, because the sampling program did not measure potential dioxin emissions.
+EPA turned off the system later in 1998, because the sampling program did not measure potential dioxin emissions that could occur because the temperatures in the incinerator were so high.
 However, based on tests of similar systems used on other projects, it is believed that emissions of VOCs, dioxins and other chemicals were low and did not pose an elevated threat to public health.

-In September and October 1997, EPA conducted the first phase of the site cleanup by removing 29 underground storage tanks and several above-ground storage tanks.
-As part of the first phase, the facility was demolished, including removal of all piping, asphalt and concrete as well as the demolition of a large burned-out warehouse.
+In September and October 1997, EPA conducted the first phase of the site cleanup by removing 29 underground storage tanks and several above-ground storage tanks by the removal program.
+As part of the removal program, the facility was demolished, including removal of all piping, asphalt and concrete as well as the demolition of a large burned-out warehouse.
 Finally, the site was graded and grass was planted to prevent soil erosion.

 In November and December 1997, the EPA tested the site to determine the extent of contamination.
 It was found that soil beneath the site was contaminated with several different volatile organic compounds (VOCs).
 These included several compounds that are commonly found in gasoline, such as toluene and xylene.
 Groundwater beneath the site was also contaminated with similar chemicals.
 Various methods to cleanup the site were evaluated.

-In April 1998, the EPA started construction of a system to treat the VOCs in the ground beneath the site.
+In April 1998, the EPA started construction of a system to treat the VOCs in the former underground storage tank area beneath the site.
+The tanks were removed and the contaminated soil that existed within the tank farm area was cleaned up utilizing soil vapor extraction.
 The system was designed to remove and destroy underground soil vapors which would otherwise contribute to contamination of the groundwater, possibly impacting a drinking water aquifer.
-The VOCs beneath the site were extracted by on-site vapor extraction wells and then treated using granular activated carbon (GAC) and thermal oxidation.
-The GAC removed certain contaminants before the VOCs entered the thermal oxidation unit.
+The VOCs in the underground storage area was extracted by on-site vapor extraction wells and then treated via thermal oxidation.
 The thermal oxidation unit destroyed the contaminants in a high temperature chamber designed for this purpose.
 EPA conducted additional testing of groundwater and soil to determine if further cleanup was necessary.

 EPA signed the Record of Decision for the Pemaco Superfund site on January 13, 2005.
 The final remedy selected for the site is as follows: